 Bachelors’ Thesis: The Wild East

-“This project began as a revision of naval architecture.
-Last semester’s research class, I was focused purely on the boat as a home, without considering the city it might be in.
-The city in question became the Chesapeake Bay, which is rapidly sinking.
-By gathering satellite images of shorefront houses that are most immediately at risk, I have narrowed them to 3 categories.
-The first is high density, almost always with a typical coastline, as this is the easiest for developers to build a traditional American suburban home, with a pier in the backyard and a street out front.
-The second is low density, still with a typical coastline.
-The final one is low density, with geographical features, sand bars, marshes, or spits of land that create a staggered or nonlinear progression from land to water.
-More importantly than any of this, perhaps, is the cultural relationship that we as humans have with the water.
-The richest relationship on the East Coast that has existed to date is that of the 18th and 19th century, when fishermen, sailors, and scoundrels set sail for months at a time.
-Leaving wives and children at home, these seaside towns kept their windows faced out to the infinite horizon, searching for a speck.
+“[I began by] gathering satellite images of shorefront houses that are most immediately at risk, I have narrowed them to 3 categories.
+The first [left] is high density, almost always with a typical coastline, as this is the easiest for developers to build a traditional American suburban home, with a pier in the backyard and a street out front.
+The second [middle] is low density, still with a typical coastline.
+The final one [right] is low density, with geographical features, sand bars, marshes, or spits of land that create a staggered or nonlinear progression from land to water.”

 The sadness of this project is that it was primarily a model-based exploration.
 The staged, high resolution images of the models were lost on my previous laptop.
 I only have a few informal photos of them taken on a phone.

-The ‘boats’ have a half that is primarily flat, at 45 degrees.
-This side rests onto the V-shaped frames of the ‘shell’.
+Shown here are models of the first and second stage, relative to the drawing above.
+The craft have a half that is primarily flat, at 45 degrees.
+This side rests onto the V-frames of the enclosure.

-Below are the models of the boats, the small craft that would be contained within the shell mothership, the rooms within the enclosure.
+And below are the models of the boats, the small craft that would be contained within the V-frames, the rooms within the enclosure.

 “Your uphill neighbor in Dares Beach supplied a considerable amount of material to help build your drydock, so that she could make her shell in it once the water crept beneath her door.
 She helped you transfer wood from your house, and she even let you stay in hers when it was too cold for the single layer of polyfiber you had laid down to keep you warm.
 Years later, in a rough storm, a lone shell-boat hails you for assistance.
 It’s that same neighbor.
 Informally indebted to her, you let her stay within your shell, hooking her boat up alongside the ones you worked hard to muster.
 Yes, the foils hold them tight against the ribs of the shell, but you wait for the light to vanish from her portholes until you quit anxiously peering out of yours and allow yourself to sleep.
 Morning comes, the woman’s boat, and all four of yours are still there between your two masts.
 You knock on her hatch and suggest breakfast above decks, hoping your low tone will lose the gesture to the wind.
 Better keep the rope knife strapped to the outside of your pants.
 Fruit and coffee on the floating platform, two precious commodities in the Bay, you idiot.
 She senses your discomfort, and asks only for a few days of grain as a favor before deciding that it’ll be calm enough to voyage back to her own shell - which she said is hopefully still anchored off Onancock.
 Watching her boat get smaller, you feel an embarrassment start to rise.
 Maybe let the next one stay a little longer, you idiot.”